What Is Loop Duodenal Switch Surgery?

-The primary advantage of loop duodenal switch (SADI-S) surgery is that it combines intake restriction (the sleeve portion of the surgery limits the amount of food you can eat) with substantial calorie malabsorption (the rerouting of the intestines reduces absorption of fat and calories).
+The primary advantage of loop duodenal switch (SADI-S or SIPS) surgery is that it combines intake restriction (the sleeve portion of the surgery limits the amount of food you can eat) with substantial calorie malabsorption (the rerouting of the intestines reduces absorption of fat and calories).
 This results in the highest percentage of unhealthy weight loss with the lowest risk of significant weight regain*.
 Patients on average can expect to lose 80-100% of their unhealthy weight over about 9 months*.

 Another significant advantage of the loop duodenal switch is that this operation is very good at resolving obesity-related health problems such as high blood pressure, obstructive sleep apnea, and high cholesterol*.
 It has the highest success rate of any bariatric surgery in curing Diabetes II*.

 Surgery takes approximately one and a half hours.
 This will vary based on your past surgical history and anatomy.
 The typical hospital stay is two nights, so if you’re from outside of the Denver Metro area you may have to make preparations.

 This procedure is almost always done laparoscopically through five small incisions in the abdomen.
 Laparoscopic surgery usually results in a shorter hospital stay, faster recovery, smaller scars, and less pain than open surgical procedures.

 How Much Pain Will I Have After Surgery?